Arthur Grimm

 Arthur Hetherington Grimm (27 August 1868 – 20 March 1939) was a politician, farmer and stock and station agent in New South Wales, Australia.

 He was born at Dalby in Queensland to Presbyterian minister George Grimm, and Mary, née Hetherington.
 The family moved around due to his father's position as moderator of the New South Wales Presbyterian Church, with Grimm growing up in Young, Grenfell and Balmain.
 He attended Fort Street Public School and left at the age of sixteen to become a drover, shearer and farm hand.
-In 1891 he bought a property near Grenfell, but in 1895 he was declared bankrupt.
+In 1891, he bought a property near Grenfell; however, he was declared bankrupt in 1895.
 He was discharged in 1896 and became a stock and station agent.
 On 27 June 1900 he married Jane Eliza Stinson, with whom he had five children.